 Established in 2018, the reserves have remained static, with a balance of \$801,227.
 While Resolution 690 required staff to add to the reserves each year, said additions were never executed (and the current City Manager and Comptroller plan to continue the practices of their predecessors unless otherwise directed by the City Council).
-Funding that would have been added to this designated reserve is currently part of the undesignated fund balance, which is currently calculated at approximately \$5.1 million (FY26 Proposed Budget).
+Funding that would have been added to this designated reserve is currently part of the undesignated fund balance, which was calculated at approximately \$5.1 million for the FY26 Proposed Budget.
+Since the City Council decided to use \$1,155,000 in fund balance for the Fire Station Annex project in FY26, this reserve will be zero at the end of FY26, still leaving total Fund Balance at an estimated \$11,745,315.